Jury members

 Bio

-Mihai Fulger has been a film critic since 2002, a member of the Romanian Filmmakers’ Union (UCIN) and the International Federation of Film Critics (FIPRESCI) since 2008, as well as the European Film Academy since 2018.
-He is currently a researcher at the Institute of Art History of the Romanian Academy, Department of “Dramatic Art and Cinema”.
-He served as a FIPRESCI Jury member at several major international film festivals (Berlin, Busan, Gijón, Karlovy Vary, Ljubljana, Stockholm, Warsaw, etc.).
+Mihai Fulger has been a film critic since 2002.
+He has been a member of FIPRESCI since 2008 and of the European Film Academy since 2018.
+He is currently a researcher at the Institute of Art History of the Romanian Academy.
+He served as a FIPRESCI Jury member at several major international film festivals, for example Berlin Karlovy Vary, and Stockholm.
 He has been an editor of the quarterly magazine “Film” since its first issue in 2013 and has been coordinating its online content since 2024.
 He collaborates with several Romanian and international print and online publications.
-He was awarded by the Film Critics’ Association within UCIN the “George Littera” Prize for the best film book of the year (The “New Wave” of Romanian Cinema), in 2007, and the “Ion Cantacuzino” Prize for his writings on film in 2020.
+He was awarded by the Film Critics’ Association the “George Littera” Prize for the Best film book of the year in 2007 and the “Ion Cantacuzino” Prize for his writings on film in 2020.

 Ladislav Volko